nextcloud/files_photospheres/README.md

 ## Caveats
 * It is not possible to open the photosphere viewer from the Gallery.
 You must use the file browser.
 * `WebGL`-support must be activated in your browser.
+* 360° videos can not be shown in shared views.
+It is only possible to open them by context menu therefore the `files_rightclick` app has to be installed (see https://github.com/nextcloud/files_rightclick).

 ## Report an issue
 I rely on all kind of feedback so feel free to open an issue if you encounter any problems with this app but please pay attention to the following points: